Absorbing boundary conditions for the Helmholtz equation using Gauss-Legendre quadrature reduced integrations

-Inspired by the PMDLs formulation \cite{Guddati2006,GuddatiLim2006}, we use the weak form \eqref{E:pml_weak} with $g^{\PML}(x)$ \eqref{E:pml_g} replaced with $g^{\CPML}(x)$ \eqref{E:const_g} that have $L$ absorbing layers in the artificial domain, or $\{[x_{l-1},x_l]\}_{l\in\{1,\cdots,L\}}$, and consider using the $Q_N$ finite element in the artificial domain, $x>0$, as well as in the physical domain, $x<0$, and the $N$-point Gauss-Legendre quadrature reduced integration when evaluating the integral in \eqref{E:pml_weak_domain} on each cell in the artificial domain.
+Inspired by the PMDLs formulation \cite{Guddati2006,GuddatiLim2006}, we use the weak form \eqref{E:pml_weak} with $g^{\PML}(x)$ \eqref{E:pml_g} replaced with $g^{\CPML}(x)$ \eqref{E:const_g} that have $L$ absorbing layers in the artificial domain, i.e., $\{[x_{l-1},x_l]\}_{l\in\{1,\cdots,L\}}$, and use the $Q_N$ finite element in the artificial domain, $x>0$, as well as in the physical domain, $x<0$, in conjunction with the $N$-point Gauss-Legendre quadrature reduced integration for evaluation of the integral in \eqref{E:pml_weak_domain} on each cell in the artificial domain.
 The proposed ABCs can thus be classified by a tuple $(L,N)$.
 We find that the new ABCs generalise the PMDLs, including them as type $(L,1)$.
-Our analysis is strongly motivated by the technique introduced in \cite{Ainsworth2004}.
-As it is more suitable for the analysis, we employ the equivalent weak form \eqref{E:const_weak} instead of directly working with \eqref{E:pml_weak}; in actual numerical implementations, we use \eqref{E:pml_weak}, or its multidimensional counterparts, in conjunction with the reduced integrations in the artificial domain.
+Our analysis is motivated by the technique introduced in \cite{Ainsworth2004}.
+As it is more suitable for the analysis, we employ the equivalent weak form \eqref{E:const_weak} instead of directly working with \eqref{E:pml_weak}; in actual numerical implementations, we use \eqref{E:pml_weak}, or its multidimensional counterparts, in conjunction with the reduced integration in the artificial domain.
 Specifically, we define the solution $u^{\ABC}\in V^{\FE}$ as: